gamgi/powerline/README.md

 Create your own bot on Telegram using botfather.
 Make sure to name it something like 1235-testbot so that people don't easily find it on random.

-## Tunneling data to local docker
-Using ngrok `./ngrok http 8433` and put the domain in `docker-compose.yml`.

 ## Running locally
 1. rename `env.sample` files to `.env` and fill in contents with bot tokens.
+2. Using ngrok `./ngrok http 8433` and put the bot tokens and ngrok domain in `docker-compose.yml`.
-2. `docker-compose up --build`
+4. `docker-compose up --build`

 # Testing